OpenDataManchester/OSTFD/docs/schema/components.md

 ---
 title: Components
-description: Components are the individaul items of packaging made from materials in OSTFD.
+description: Components are the individaul items of garments made from materials in OSTFD.
 # status: updated
 ---